MicrosoftDocs/learn/learn-pr/azure/azure-stack-hci-technologies/resources/design-doc.md

 ## Learner level

 - **Intermediate**: Material that assumes some knowledge but little in-depth understanding of the topic.
-Provides a detailed overview of a topic's sub-areas.
+Provides a detailed overview of a topic's subareas.

 ## Product(s) taught